diffpy/diffpy.github.io/products/pdfgui.rst

 #############

-For users who do not have the expertise or necessity for command line analysis, PDFgui is a convenient and easy to use graphical front end for the PDFfit2 refinement program.
+For users who do not have the expertise or necessity for command line analysis, diffpy.pdfgui is a convenient and easy to use graphical front end for the PDFfit2 refinement program.
 It is capable of full-profile fitting of the atomic pair distribution function (PDF) derived from x-ray or neutron diffraction data